ipsy-md/docs/docs/open-science/research-data-management/bids.md

         - **How:** Data must have the following format:</b>
                         `<matches>[_recording-<label>]_physio.tsv.gz`
                         `<matches>[_recording-<label>]_physio.json`
                     where `<matches>` can be `sub-012_task-mytaskname` and `_recoding-<label>` can be used to distinguish between two or more type of recordings e.g. `recording-breathing` and `recording-eyetracking`.
 In case you have multiple sessions and runs your file might be: `sub-012_ses-1_task-mytaskname_run-1-breathing_physio.tsv.gz` and the relative metadata `sub-012_ses-1_task-mytaskname_run-1-breathing_physio.json`.

-=== "Eye-tracking"

-    BIDS for eye-tracking is currently under development, you find more about the BEP20 proposal in the draft of the [paper](https://docs.google.com/document/d/1SRxyt3Yc92m8lBSlgX-bLIYeIE8VYhtL/edit) and int the draft of the BIDS official web [page](https://bids-specification--1128.org.readthedocs.build/en/1128/modality-specific-files/physiological-recordings.html#eye-tracking).
+    Eye-tracking data roughly follows the principles of physiological data, but with some fundamental differences, we recommend to read the relavant section in the [official page](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/physiological-recordings.html#eye-tracking)

-    In case you want to convert your eye-tracking data using already the structure proposed in the BEP20, the best way is to use the `python` based library [`eye2bids`](https://github.com/bids-standard/eye2bids).
+    For eye-tracking data conversion, we suggest to use the `python` based library [`eye2bids`](https://github.com/bids-standard/eye2bids).
 It works quite well with data collected with all the major eye-trackers.
 The library is already available on Cecile.

-    !!!
-Warning "BEP20 is still under development" Keep in mind the BEP20 is still under development, thus something might change in the final version.
+    Alternatively, you can use [Fieldtrip](https://www.fieldtriptoolbox.org/example/other/bids_eyetracker/), already available on cecile.

 ## Populating metadata files